-This is a further (third) update/edit to an article I first wrote on 18th April 2017 and then updated on 30th Jan 2018.
-When I update my articles I simply change the original post with the latest data – that way only the current/latest version is available preventing people stumbling on old advice.
+This is a further (fourth) update/edit to this article Power BI Golden Dataset I first wrote in Apr-17.
+I then updated it again in Jan-18, Jun-18 and again now in May-20 (Jason did a full review this time around).
+When I update my articles, I change the original post with the latest and best information available at the time – that way only the current/latest version is available online preventing people stumbling on old advice.

 The Problem – Too Many Data Models

-If you think about it, Self Service BI using your own data models has the potential to be the antithesis of Enterprise BI.
-Instead of having one single data model that is used for all reporting (Enterprise BI), you can build individual bespoke data models each time you have a new problem.
+If you think about it, self service BI (using your own data models) has the potential to be the antithesis of enterprise BI.
+Instead of having one single data model that is used for all reporting (enterprise BI), you can build individual bespoke data models each time you have a new problem.
 This is both powerful and problematic.
 If you are not careful, before too long you can have an unwieldy mess of uncontrollable and unmanageable data models that are essentially the same at the core but with different reports sitting over the top.
-My suggested solution to this problem is to create a “Golden Dataset” and use it as single master source in Power BI Desktop (and Power BI Service).
-It is a great approach.
-Let me explain.
+The concept of a “Golden Dataset” (you heard the term here first in April 2017) is a elegant solution to this problem, allowing use of a single master source (dataset) across multiple reports in Power BI Desktop (and Power BI Service).
+Let me explain further below.

 What is the Golden Dataset?

-Note: A thin workbook is one that doesn’t contain a data model itself, but links into a central data model (in this case stored on PowerBI.com).
+A Thin Workbook is one that doesn’t contain a data model itself, but links into a central data model (in this case stored on PowerBI.com).

 The advantages of taking this approach are:

 - You only have one dataset/data model to maintain.
-This will use less space but also eliminate the proliferation of slightly different versions of the data model and minimise the effort to keep the models up to date.
+This will use less space, use less resources to keep the data up to date, and also eliminate the proliferation of slightly different versions of the data model.

-- You can maintain and improve your single data model in the Golden Dataset master PBIX and make the changes available to all users and dependent reports.
+- You can maintain and improve the single data model in the Golden Dataset master PBIX and make the changes available to all users and dependent reports.

 - You (and everyone else with access rights) can simply build new ‘thin’ reports connected to the Golden Dataset as needed.

-- Anyone building a new report from the Golden Dataset will be able to add their own “local” measures – local to their thin workbook.
+- Anyone building a new report in Desktop using the Golden Dataset will be able to add their own “local” measures – local to their thin workbook.

 - With the implementation of a suitable business process, the best local measures created by users can be retrospectively migrated into the Golden Dataset for the benefit of all.